The Broadcaster’s Guide to CDNs (Content Delivery Networks)

 Even if the server holds up under heavy loads, distance plays a critical role as well.

 Most internet data is routed via high-speed fiber optic cable.
 Although an advanced transmission medium, fiber still has limitations.
-For every kilometer of distance added, latency (or signal delay) increases by 3.33 µs.
-No big deal for local connections but sending files to the other side of the globe is a different story.
+For every kilometer of distance added, signal delay increases by 3.33 µs.
+No big deal for local connections—but sending files to the other side of the globe is a different story.

 CDNs utilize both origin servers and edge servers to provide content delivery.